denoland/terraform-provider-deno/docs/resources/deployment.md

 ### Optional

 - `compiler_options` (Attributes) Compiler options to be used when building the deployment.
 If this is omitted and a deno config file (`deno.json` or `deno.jsonc`) is found in the assets, the value in the config file will be used. (see [below for nested schema](#nestedatt--compiler_options))
-- `domain_id` (String) The ID of the custom domain to associate with the deployment.
-To associate, the domain must be verified for its ownership and its certificates must be ready.
+- `domain_ids` (Set of String) The custom domain IDs to associate with the deployment.
+To associate, the domains must be verified for their ownership and their certificates must be ready.
 For further information, please refer to the doc of deno_domain resource.
 - `import_map_url` (String) The path to the import map file.
 If this is omitted and a deno config file (`deno.json` or `deno.jsonc`) is found in the assets, the value in the config file will be used.
 - `lock_file_url` (String) The path to the lock file.
 If this is omitted and a deno config file (`deno.json` or `deno.jsonc`) is found in the assets, the value in the config will be used.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))